 And the labels… 1st title on Bergenfield…

 It seems probable the black text is the original, but we can not rule out the white text just yet.
 Because it is rare, it may have been the original print run, and as sales grew, many more covers had to be printed, which would account for the greater number of black text copies.
 We are in Rumsfeld Territory.
 Yesterday: unknown unknowns; today: known unknowns.
 We know we don’t know, that’s progress.

 Well, probably Esmond Edwards for a start.
 But he can’t help us now, because he’s gone, left us in 2007.
-Here’s another image Esmond Edwards left us with:
+Here’s another iconic image Esmond Edwards left us with: